 Well holy shit, I know what my favorite song of 2020 is.
 I don’t say this lightly because as much as this year has been a hell scape in so many ways, there’s been a bumper crop of tremendous new music to enjoy.
 (I’m looking at you, Fiona Apple and Kathleen Edwards) among MANY others.

-But the top slot goes to “The Keep Going Song” by The Bengsons, a song that arrived in life at the exact right moment.
+But the top slot goes to “The Keep Going Song” by The Bengsons, a song that arrived in my life at the exact right moment.

 The Bengsons is the married dou of Abigail and Shaun Bengson who live in Queens, New York though they only been there once, briefly, since January.
 I’ll get into that in a bit.